The cheapest small towns to live in aren't for everyone.

-To get a better sense of what inexpensive small-town living really has to offer, we compiled a list of the 12 cheapest small towns in America, with small towns defined as places with populations of 10,000 to 50,000 people.
-We based our rankings on the Council for Community and Economic Research's (C2ER) calculations of living expenses in 269 urban areas.
-C2ER's expansive study tracks prices for housing, utilities, healthcare, groceries, transportation and miscellaneous goods and services (such as going to a movie theater or hair salon).
+To get a sense of what inexpensive small-town living really costs, we compiled a list of the 12 cheapest small towns to live in America, with small towns defined as places with populations of approximately 10,000 to 50,000 people.

 It goes without saying that you should weigh the pros and cons before you pack up and relocate to one of the 12 cheapest small towns in America.
 While a low cost of living is attractive, it can be offset by issues such as scarce jobs, small paychecks or a lack of things to do in the area.
 Plan an extended visit to ensure the small town fits your lifestyle.

 And so, without further ado, here are the 12 cheapest small towns to live in the U.S.

 Source: C2ER's Cost of Living Index, 2022 Annual Average Data, published January 2023.
 Index data is based on average prices of goods and services collected during the first three quarters of 2022, with index values based on the new weights for 2023.
 Population data, household incomes, home values, poverty rates and other demographic information are from the U.S. Census Bureau.
 Local unemployment rates, courtesy of the U.S. Bureau of Labor Statistics, are not seasonally adjusted, and are as of April 5, 2023 for the month of February 2023, which is the latest available data.

 - Cost of living: 13.4% below U.S. average